 When we are working full-time (with long hours as well), it can be hard to find time to get certain tasks done.
 Taking time away from work, particularly if your job is new means that some appointments simply don’t happen.

 Take any time you have between jobs to book in for those appointments.
 For me that meant having some overdue medical tests done as well as booking in specialist visits.

 Use your sudden free time wisely.
 Perhaps there are people you have been neglecting?
-Now could be the perfect time to pay them a visit or spend some time with them.
+Now could be the perfect time to visit them or spend some quality time with them.

 Take a break

 Naturally, this approach won’t work for everyone.
 If you are in a good financial position, now could be the time to take that holiday you have been promising yourself but never seemed to get around to.